jca02266/lha/README.md

 The default value is `auto`.

-The lha command line option allows you to change the compile-time default.
+The lha command line option allows you to change the compile-time value.
 This command line option is specified with the GNU style long option (with two leading dashes).

 ```